egttsw/Equipment-Rental-Application/README.md

 ## Unit tests

 I made some simple unit tests to check the routes taken in the controller APIs.
 I also did tests for the price calculation function.

-I used the NuGet package MS.Test.TestAdapter.
-The project containing the unit tests is named UnitTestRentalApp and is included in the repository.
+The project containing the unit tests is in the following repository: https://github.com/egttsw/UnitTestRentalApp I used the NuGet package MS.Test.TestAdapter.
 Simply installing the latest NuGet test package and running all tests should do the trick.
+Right click the Dependancies and Add Project Reference: Equpment-Rental-Application.

-If I had more time or better knowledge I would have implemented integration or end-to-end testing for detecting any problems related to storing data in the SQL databases.
+If I had more time I would have implemented integration or end-to-end testing for detecting any problems related to storing data in the SQL databases.
+I currently skipped it since I was already past the expected deadline.

 ## Style